Testicular cancer treatment

 - the number and size of any lymph nodes involved

-- whether the cancer has spread to other parts of your If testicular cancer does spread, it most commonly spreads to the lymph nodes in the pelvic and lower abdominal regions.
+- whether the cancer has spread to other parts of your body.
+If testicular cancer does spread, it most commonly spreads to the lymph nodes in the pelvic and lower abdominal regions.

 In almost all cases, an orchidectomy is done to remove the affected testicle.
 If the cancer hasn’t spread, this may be the only treatment you need.
 However, after the operation, you will need to have regular check-ups and tests to ensure that the cancer hasn’t come back.
 This is called surveillance.

-If additional treatments are needed, they may include chemotherapy, radiation therapy or a combination of treatments to kill any remaining cancer cells or prevent the cancer from coming back.
+If additional treatments are needed, they may include chemotherapy, radiation therapy or a combination of treatments to kill any remaining cancer cells and prevent the cancer from coming back.
 If the cancer does not respond to chemotherapy, you may need further surgery to remove lymph nodes from the abdomen.
 This is called a retroperitoneal lymph node dissection (RPLND).